Make your own law

 • Tablet screen displaying the structure of the activity and tasks to complete, with headings and icons in purple on an orange background.

 I led the UI/UX design and visual direction, coordinating a dedicated team and collaborating with external stakeholders to create a location-based learning experience.
+We connected three wildly different contexts into one unbreakable loop, balancing academic goals with rigid organizational and educational constraints.
+All of this, to keep a bunch of teenagers engaged on a screen while navigating a live city and competing with their own smartphones.

 • Led UX/UI and visual direction for a GPS-based educational game.